Create objects from class MultiCompanion

 with suitably simulated values.
 For example, unspecifies eigenvalues

-are generated inside the unit circle, sim_mc
+are generated inside the unit circle, sim_mc.

-is the string "sim" or "gen", then
+If argument x is the string "sim" or "gen", then

-calls sim_mc
+mCompanion calls sim_mc or

-, respectively, with the arguments
+make_mcmatrix, respectively, with the arguments

-and converts the result to class MultiCompanion.
+... and converts the result to class MultiCompanion.
 See the

 documentation of those functions for further details and examples.